OxyHQ/Marketplace/README.md

 ## License

-Shopping is licensed under the MIT License.
+Marketplace is licensed under the MIT License.
 See the license file for more information.

 ## Acknowledgments

-- Special thanks to all libraries and frameworks that made Shopping possible.
+- Special thanks to all libraries and frameworks that made Marketplace possible.
-- Shoutout to the community for supporting and using Shopping.
+- Shoutout to the community for supporting and using Marketplace.